 Extensive assessment of the amount and constituents of Tilia nectar would also add valuable knowledge informing the assessments of the hypotheses related to the Tilia trees being the ultimate cause of the phenomenon.

--There is a need to establish whether dead bumblebees also occur in connection with other nectar sources," says Nielsen.
+"There is a need to establish whether dead bumblebees also occur in connection with other nectar sources," says Nielsen.
 "A monitoring program should therefore cover several regions and span over several years," concludes Nielsen.

-The assessment is conducted by the Panel on Alien Organisms and trade in endangered species (CITES).
+The assessment was conducted by the Panel on Alien Organisms and Trade in Endangered Species (CITES).